 In January 2011, the FMCSA issued a regulatory proposal requiring commercial carriers to track compliance with hours-of-service regulations using electronic logging devices, or ELD's, which was vacated and sent back to the FMCSA for further analysis and review in September 2011 by the 7th U.S. Circuit Court of Appeals.
 The Moving Ahead for Progress in the 21st Century Act, or MAP-21 Act, included a provision directing the FMCSA to develop a final ELD rule in 2013, which was delayed until its issuance in December 2015.
 The final rule required compliance beginning in December 2017 which was strictly enforced beginning in April 2018.
-Our entire tractor fleet has been equipped with ELD's since early 2011.
+Carriers using automatic on-board recording devices, or AOBRD's, which were installed and in use prior to December 2017 were allowed until December 2019 to convert to ELD's.
+Our entire fleet has been equipped with AOBRD's since early 2011 and converted to ELD's prior to December 2019.